ACGT <-> ACDEFGHIKLMNPQRSTVWY <-> ABCDEFG

 See the pattern for background on how the protein structure is converted into drums, basslines, melodies, chords, and solos.

 There are other applications to this approach of creating context sensitive music.
-The current title for my research talk is "Interactomics".
-We can refer to an atomic level interaction, an organismal (population) level interaction, and everything in between (atoms, molecules, pathways, cells, tissues, organs, individuals, populations).
-Within What makes this protein music unique (especially at the time it was conceived (way back in the mid 1990s) and created (2010+), is that it takes into account the context sensitivity of atoms and residues present in single protein chains.
-My publication list contains more information on a lot of the technical work done including the development of an all atom knowledge-based statistical potential;
+One label for the research we do is "interactomics".
+We can refer to an atomic level interaction, an organismal (population) level interaction, and everything in between (atoms, molecules, pathways, cells, tissues, organs, individuals, populations). >What makes this protein music unique (especially at the time it was conceived (way back in the mid 1990s) and created (2010+), is that it takes into account the context sensitivity of atoms and residues present in single protein chains.
+This work could be extended to hearing other interacting complex dynamical systems, including (as just a few possible examples) neurons in the brain (aka "the connectome"), traffic patterns in populated cities, and stellar dynamics and cosmic motion.Our publication list contains more information on a lot of the technical work done, including the development of an all atom knowledge-based statistical potential of mean force, design of drug-like peptides (which are small pieces of proteins), and so on.